nacular/doodle-tutorials/docs/photos.md

 }
 ```

-Use the `application` function to launch top-level apps.
+The `application` function launches apps.
 It takes a list of modules, and a lambda that builds the
 app.
 This lambda is within a Kodein injection context, which means we can inject dependencies into our app via
 `instance`, `provider`, etc.